ERP-CRM: 9 most common integration points

 Each solution, separately, can potentially make a significant difference in a company’s operations.
 They collect invaluable information to feed business intelligence systems.

-The benefits of CRM and ERP integration
+The benefits of ERP and CRM integration

-From a conceptual point-of-view, ERP-CRM integration makes a lot of sense.
-ERP systems provide much-needed internal information that can be shared with new stakeholders.
+From a conceptual point-of-view, integration makes a lot of sense: ERP systems provide much-needed internal information that can be shared with new stakeholders.
 CRM systems provide the entry point for stakeholders to engage with an organization.
 You can't really have one without the other and be successful in the marketplace.

 From an operational point of view, you can achieve much greater benefits by integrating the two systems.
 I’ll give you my top 4 reasons: